jonathanglasmeyer/bachelor/thesis/src/Main.md

 ![Sphinx 4 architecture \label{sphinx4}](images/sphinx4_150.png)

 ## Implementation
+The transformation from input audio, lecture material and reference transcription files to recognition and analysis results can be seen as a pipeline.
+The necessary tasks involve

+(a) *logistics and infrastructure*, i.e. setting up directory structure for a test run, moving files, providing wrapper interfaces to facilitate Sphinx 4 calls with the right configuration
+(b) *input file preprocessing*, i.e. converting audio to the format needed by Sphinx, converting the reference transcript to a suitable text-only format, perform PDF-to-text conversion on lecture material and text manipulation to optimize the textual data for language model creation
+(c) *analysis* tools, i.e. scripts that automate the calulation of metrics (d) *visualization* tools that provide graphical representation of the results and metrics

-The pipeline is implemented with a collection of standalone command line tools and a set of shell and Python scripts^[The source code is available here: <https://github.com/jonathanewerner/bachelor/tree/master/bin>].
+This pipeline is implemented with a collection of standalone command line tools and a set of shell and Python scripts^[The source code is available here: <https://github.com/jonathanewerner/bachelor/tree/master/bin>].

 The tasks are the following, in chronological order: